awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL.TransportableDB.md

 For the following steps, use an account that has `rds_superuser` privileges\.

 1. If the source and destination DB instances use a default DB parameter group, you need to create a custom DB parameter using the appropriate version for your instances\.
 You do this so you can change values for several parameters\.
-For more information, see [Working with DB parameter groups](USER_WorkingWithParamGroups.md)\.
+For more information, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.

 1. In the custom DB parameter group, change values for the following parameters:
    + `shared_preload_libraries` – Add `pg_transport` to the list of libraries\.